Converg3nce/matic-docs/docs/develop/ethereum-matic/plasma/erc20.md

 execute().then(_ => process.exit(0))
 ```

-_Note: A checkpoint, which is a representation of all transactions happening on the Matic Network to the ERC20ereum chain every ~5 minutes, is submitted to the mainchain ERC20ereum contract._
+_Note: A checkpoint, which is a representation of all transactions happening on the Matic Network to the ERC20 chain every ~30 minutes, is submitted to the mainchain ERC20 contract._

+_Note: Once the checkpoint is submitted, user needs to wait for a challenge period of 7 days long._